glavenusio/instantgram/README.md

 </p>

 ## Features
-1. Upload image / multiple image from gallery or camera with cordova plugins.
+1. Upload image / multiple images with preview from gallery or camera with cordova plugins.
-2. Support slide image on multi images on single page.
+2. Users can add new comment to the post like normal instagram app.
-3. Users can add new comment to the post like normal instagram app.
+3. Support slide image on multi images on single page.